oramos-engineering/Automatic-Solar-Tracking-System/README.md

 # Automatic Solar Tracking System

-This project is an Arduino Mega 2560 solar tracking system made for a Microprocessors final project.
-It uses two LDR sensors to compare light levels and moves a servo motor so the solar panel can point toward the stronger light source.
+This Arduino Mega 2560 solar tracking system was created for a Microprocessors final project.
+It compares light levels using two LDR sensors and then uses a servo motor to move the solar panel in the direction of the stronger light source.
+It employs a servo motor to direct the solar panel toward the stronger light source after comparing light levels using two LDR sensors.

 ## Hardware Used